moccalotto/kissrpg/index.md

 Stress
 ------
 When a character is wounded or receives some other kind of stress, they receive Stress Points.
-Once a character accumulates 10 Stress Points they receive a Consequence and reset their stress-counter.
+Once a character accumulates 10 Stress Points (this is called the **Stress Threshold**), they receive a Consequence and reset their stress-counter.
 Stress points do not carry over.
 > **Example**: If a character with 8 stress points receives additional 5 stress points from a single wound,
 > they get a consequence, but the stress counter is still reset to zero.